-For centuries DR was the prime means by which sailors navigated.
+For centuries Dead Reckoning was the prime means by which sailors navigated.
 With a compass for heading and a distance (= speed x time) measuring device one can draw a vector from a known starting point to a new estimated current position.
 That position can be used as the next starting point and the process iterated.
 It was simple and easy to use but it had one major weakness: it accumulates error with its attendant uncertainty.
-Each measurement is not exact so the new estimated position has a small error yet it is the start of the next iteration.
+Each measurement is not exact so the new estimated position has a small error, yet it is the start of the next iteration.
 Over time (and distance), the errors and uncertainty accumulate.

 Etak chose the least costly DR sensors.
 For distance, they mounted wheel sensors on the car’s two non-driven wheels.
 Two sensors have the advantage of being able to measure the amount of turn.
 This is called a relative heading measurement because it does not know where absolute North (True or Magnetic) is, only the amount of turn.
-Etak even improved on this detail by developing a compensation for the foreshortening of the track of the front wheels due to Ackerman steering (US Patent 4,788,645).
+Etak improved on this detail by developing a compensation for the foreshortening of the track of the front wheels due to Ackerman steering (US Patent 4,788,645).

-Unlike EVA, Etak added a compass to its Navigator.
-Etak realized that the differential input from the two wheel sensors was not a robust estimator of heading.
-Tire drift, calibration errors, change in pressure and wear, loading, deformation, road crown, camber and slippage around turns etc. all added up to significant errors.
-Furthermore, without a measure of True or Magnetic North, these errors could cause the DR position to rapidly accumulate error.
-Because, unlike EVA, Etak’s map matching was performed on road segments, not just at intersections but everywhere, and because one of the key matching parameters was a comparison of the heading of the vehicle with the directions of the nearby road segments, it was necessary to have a reliable and accurate estimate of heading.
-Consequently, Etak developed an electronic flux gate compass (US Patent 4,646,015) to be incorporated into the Navigator (and later into the Bosch TravelPilot IDS).
+Etak added a compass to its Navigator, realizing that the differential input from the two wheel sensors was not a robust enough estimator of heading.
+Tire drift, calibration errors, change in pressure and wear, loading, deformation, road crown, camber and slippage around turns etc. all added up to introduce significant errors.
+Furthermore, without a measure of True or Magnetic North, these errors could cause the estimate of heading and ultimately the DR position estimate to rapidly accumulate error.
+Furthermore, since one of the key map matching parameters was a comparison of the heading of the vehicle with the directions of nearby road segments, it was necessary to have a reliable and accurate estimate of heading.
+Consequently, Etak developed an electronic flux gate compass to be incorporated into the Navigator

 Most designers of land navigation efforts of the time disapproved of adding a compass because it also could be subject to significant errors.
-However, Etak realized that the two measures of heading (differential wheel sensors and compass) had characteristically different and independent types of errors and that they could be combined to form a single more robust and accurate heading measurement as described in US Patent 4,734,863.
+However, Etak realized that the two measures of heading (differential wheel sensors and compass) had characteristically different and independent types of errors and that they could be combined to form a single more robust and accurate heading measurement.
 In addition, Etak developed a calibration technique, effective sensor health monitors, a sensor to detect and software to eliminate magnetic effects of the window defogger and even an emergency auto calibrate function.
 The combination of all these innovations made for a dramatically better DR position.
-All of these innovations were built into the TravelPilot IDS.

 Map Matching